dnanexus/dxfuse/README.md

 # Writeable mode

 Creating new files and uploading them to the platform is allowed when dxfuse is mounted with the `-writeable` flag.
 Writing to files is **append only**, and any non-sequential writes will return `ENOTSUP`.
-Seeking or reading from is not permitted while a file is being appended to.
+Seeking or reading from is not permitted while a file is being written.

 ## Supported operations

 `-writeable` mode also enables the following operations: rename (mv), unlink (rm), mkdir, and rmdir.
 Rewriting of existing files is not permitted, nor is truncating existing files.

 ## File upload and closing

-Closing an open file descriptor will triger the fuse `FlushFile` operation, which will upload the current write buffer of the file, as long as the buffer is >= 5MiB in size.
-For larger files parts are uploaded in 96 MiB chunks.
+Each file open for writing is allocated a 96MiB write buffer, which is uploaded as a file part when full.
+Currently dxfuse will upload up to 4 parts in parallel.

-The last part upload and `file-xxxx/close` DNAx operation is called only when a file descriptor is closed and the `FlushFile` operation is triggered by the kernel.
+The last part upload and `file-xxxx/close` DNAx operation is called only when a file descriptor is closed and the `FlushFile` fuse operation is triggered.

 ### File descriptor duplication and empty files